How Does the Weather Impact Me?

 • How might this impact the development of a family emergency plan?

-Write a three-sentence description of the severe weather you experience most often.
+Write a three-sentence description of the severe weather you often experience.

-• Based on that, what might be some important pieces of information to include in your family emergency plan?
+• Based on that, what might be important information to include in your family emergency plan?

-In the Got It? section, you will learn more about specific types of severe weather by researching your local area.
+Keep going in the Got It? section to research the specific types of severe weather in your local area.

 Image - Button Next